taylorSci/BIOL-7210_Genome-assembly/README.md

 -c;	base correction

-Part2: De-novo assemblers using skesa, ABySS, and SPAdes assemblers
+##Part2: De-novo assembly using skesa, ABySS, and SPAdes assemblers

 USAGE
 	genome_assembly [OPTIONS...]
 INPUT_READS_DIRECTORY

+##Part 3: Post Assembly QC and Meta-Assembly

 DESCRIPTION
 A script to install and run a pipeline which assembles sets of paired-end reads in FASTQ format into  genome assemblies with multiple tools.